A five-year plan, launched October 2016

 "A long way to go"

-In announcing the school's Diversity, Equity, and Inclusion Strategic Plan, Dean Susan M. Collins said, "We still have a long way to go.
+In announcing the school's Diversity, Equity, and Inclusion Strategic Plan, then Dean Susan M. Collins said, "We still have a long way to go.
 To realize our goals, we must further diversify who we are--in terms of students, faculty, and staff.
 And we must ensure that our classrooms and climate truly and demonstrably respect diversity, value equity, and foster inclusion.”

 Collins noted that she sees “a particular imperative here for a school of public policy.
 We’re training policy leaders who will be serving the needs of an increasingly diverse country and world,” she says.
 “The ability to navigate and lead on issues of equity and diversity is an integral part of the skillset we must provide our students.”